Standards of Practice and Conduct

 New Standards of Practice and Conduct took effect on December 1, 2021.
 The Standards were updated with input from members of the profession, employers, educators, and many others.

 The Standards are authoritative statements that define professional expectations for practical nurses in Manitoba.
-The primary purpose of the Standards is to direct safe, ethical, and clinically competent practical nursing practice and professional conduct.
-The existence of professional standards is one of the ways in which a regulated profession is distinguished from an unregulated occupation.
+The primary purpose of the Standards is to direct safe, ethical and clinically competent practical nursing practice and professional conduct.

 The Standards are organized into seven categories.